CJLD-FM

 CJLD-FM (93.1 FM, 93.1 The One) is a country formatted radio station licensed to Leduc, Alberta, Canada, serving Leduc County.
 CJLD is owned by Mark Tamagi and operated by Blackgold Broadcasting Inc.

 History

 On February 22, 2012, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application for Mark Tamagi, on behalf of Blackgold Broadcasting Inc., to operate a new English language FM radio station in Leduc.

 At 9:31am, on April 16, 2013, 93.1 The One officially launched with "Roughest Neck Around" by Corb Lund and the Hurtin' Albertans as the station's first song.

 Programming

-The station's programming schedule consists of local DJs Steve Bohan, Al Stafford & Jayson Shermack.
+The station's programming schedule consists of Shane Michaels, John Tesh and Seanna Collins.
 The nationally syndicated Intelligence for Your Life with John Tesh and The Hit List with Fitz round out the schedule.